-After an accident or hazardous material spill or leak, you may be injured and unable to communicate the hazards of the materials you are transporting.
-Firefighters and police can prevent or reduce the amount of damage or injury at the scene if they know what hazardous materials are being transported.
+reduce the amount of damage or injury at the scene if they know what hazardous materials are being carried.
 Your life, and the lives of others, may depend on quickly locating the hazardous materials shipping papers.
-For that reason, you must identify shipping papers related to hazardous materials or keep them on top of other shipping papers.
+For that reason, you must tab shipping papers related to hazardous materials or keep them on top of other shipping papers.
 You must also keep shipping papers: